 Some people are arrested without any real evidence that an assault was ever committed.
 If a case involves exaggerated or even false allegations by an alleged victim, a criminal defense attorney can look for any inconsistencies or flaws in the testimony to prove your innocence.

-Self-defense or defense of others claims are common defenses to many domestic assault charges.
+Self-defense or defense of others’ claims is a common defense to many domestic assault charges.
 Juries are generally more reluctant to convict people who committed assault only out of acts of defense.

 Tarrant County Domestic Assault Resources